bgamari/ghc-wiki-import/records.md

+Never mind experimental/advanced features, it gets in the way of doing utterly dull things like:

+- look up an entity by name (such as a customer or dictionary entry)
+- get its identifier xxx\_id
+- link that same field name xxx\_id in other record types to create/read/update/delete,
+- without having to copy the darn value to xyz\_id, pqr\_id, ...

+And inhibits doing relatively low-level generic/polymorphic stuff like standard print-formatting for any records with lastName and firstName fields.
+-- added by AntC 21-Feb-2012

 The verbose name-spacing required is an in-your-face, glaring weakness telling you there is something wrong with Haskell.
 This issue has been solved in almost every modern programming languages, and there are plenty of possible solutions available to Haskell.